adobe/helix-pipeline/README.md

 ## Anatomy of a Pipeline

-A pipeline consists of following main parts:
+A pipeline consists of the following main parts:

 - pre-processing functions
 - the main response generating function